bash/terminal-colorsaurus/doc/windows.md

 1. By using the [Pseudoconsole] API.
 This is what newer terminals such as **Windows Terminal** or **Alacritty** do.
 2. By [launching a hidden console window][RealConsole].
 This is what third party terminals that have been around since before the introduction of the [Pseudoconsole] API do.
 One example is **ConEmu**.

-To preserve backwards compatibility with programs that use (now mostly obsolete) [Console API], `conhost` intercepts some escape sequences such as `OSC 10` and `OSC 11`.
+To preserve backwards compatibility with programs that use (the now mostly obsolete) [Console API], `conhost` intercepts some escape sequences such as `OSC 10` and `OSC 11`.
 However, `conhost` only supports setting colors using these two sequences, [but not querying][conhost/osc].

 An alternative approach would be to retrieve the foreground and background color by using the [Console API]. \
-However, for all custom Terminals—this includes **Windows Terminal**—[incorrect colors are reported](conhost/palette).
+However, for most Terminals—this includes **Windows Terminal**—[incorrect colors are reported](conhost/palette). \
+Using the [Console API] to retrieve colors only produces correct results in `conhost`'s own terminal window.

 [Console Host]: https://learn.microsoft.com/en-us/windows/console/definitions#console-host